Skip to main content

 • Once you are certain all three pins are aligned properly, push down on the NeoPixel ring.
 The pins should insert into the headers and the ring should sit flush against the wooden base.

 • Locate the acrylic diffuser and the three wood screws (pointy ends).
 You will also need a flat blade screwdriver.
+Note that your screwdriver may look different than the one shown here.

 • Use the screwdriver to screw the three screws through the holes in the diffuser into the plywood.
 The holes in the plywood are undersized so you will need to use a little pressure when driving the screws to cut threads into the plywood.